 - VPN extensions only encrypt traffic from your browser and don’t usually require admin privileges to install.
 As such, they’re great for improving your privacy.

 Are you hoping to secure your Chromebook?
 Maybe you’re using a device that has limited app-installation permissions, or perhaps you’re simply just low on storage space.
 The good news is that most major VPNs offer extensions that run directly from your browser.
-Today, we’ll give you a rundown of the best VPN browser extensions and explain how these services help keep you safe online.
+Today, I’ll give you a rundown of the best VPN browser extensions and explain how these services help keep you safe online.

-Before we begin, it’s important to note the difference between a browser extension and a full VPN app.
+Before I begin, it’s important to note the difference between a browser extension and a full VPN app.
 Extensions only protect your web browser but won’t encrypt data from your streaming services, gaming apps, or torrent client.
-The good news is that each of our recommendations also offers a robust native app to shield your entire digital ecosystem, whether you’re on Windows, macOS, iOS, Android, or beyond.
+The good news is that each of my recommendations also offers a robust native app to shield your entire digital ecosystem, whether you’re on Windows, macOS, iOS, Android, or beyond.

-- NordVPN Our top browser extension VPN.
+- NordVPN My top browser extension VPN.
 Super fast, highly secure, and packed with features.
 Supports Chrome, Firefox, and Firefox for Android.
 Plus, they offer a 30-day money-back guarantee to test it out worry-free.

 TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Browser Extensions. - Surfshark Best budget VPN with browser extensions.
 An affordable yet high-quality service with top-notch security and privacy features.
 A great choice for those who don’t want to compromise on protection.
 Extensions for Chrome, Firefox, and Edge.